-I don’t blame anyone for their responses, because quite frankly, the term ‘co-living’ is a confusing term.
+I don’t blame anyone for their responses, because quite frankly speaking, the term ‘co-living’ is a confusing term.

-To clear up the confusion I have decided to set out the facts behind this concept, which is being touted as the best new kind of accommodation for the millennials or those born between 1980 and 2000.
+To clear the confusion, I have decided to set the facts behind this concept, which is being touted as the best new kind of accommodation for the millennials or those born between 1980 and 2000.

 Image Source: Co-Living Spaces

-Quite frankly there is no absolute and complete definition of co-living.
-At present, it is defined as a modern form of affordable, shared housing where residents have their bedrooms but share a common living space including the kitchen and bathrooms and a set of interests and values with other residents.
-It is initiated by a need to share a home, communal areas and daily activities.
+Quite frankly, there is no absolute and complete definition of co-living.
+At present, it is defined as a modern form of affordable, shared housing where residents have their own bedrooms but share a common living space, which includes the kitchen and bathrooms, and a set of interests and values with other residents.
+It is initiated by the need to share a home, communal areas and daily activities.

-Fundamentally co-living can encompass many structural forms, that is it might look like an ordinary house or apartment shared with the occupants of the house or apartment having access to numerous shared spaces like a recreation room and the kitchen and dining room etc. In other words, it is a living arrangement where the occupants have made a conscious decision to live in a more connected way with the people around them.
+Fundamentally co-living can encompass many structural forms.
+It might look like an ordinary house or apartment shared with the occupants of the house or apartment having the access to numerous shared spaces like a recreation room, the kitchen and dining room, etc. In other words, it is a living arrangement where the occupants have made a conscious decision to live in a more connected way with the people around them.